A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 \end{ex}

-\begin{rem} The above example might raise the hope of finding a recursion directly for the drop function for a general $\lambda$ that uses partial drop functions rather than signed exit numbers.
-For at least two reasons this seams unlikely. \begin{itemize} \item The partial drop functions for a general $\lambda$ do depend on $U$ and not only on $Z_U$. \item The above calculation is based on the fact that $a+1$ drops to $y+1$ if it the exchange with $a$ moves $a + 1$ to a smaller cell (with respect to some standard Young tableau).
-In the general case it could not just drop to $N^+_\lambda(y)$ but also to some other positions which generates a case that is more difficult to treat. \end{itemize} \end{rem}
+\begin{rem} The above example perhaps raises the hope of finding a general recursion directly for the drop function that uses partial drop functions rather than signed exit numbers.
+Unfortunately, such an approach seems unlikely to work except in very specific examples.
+Indeed, for general $\lambda$ the partial drop functions really do depend on $U$ and not only on $Z_U$ whereas the signed exit numbers are much better behaved. \end{rem}

 Nevertheless, we observe that for $\lambda=(n)$ we have